Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

 ### 5.Project Environment Setup

-##### ⚠️If you encounter problems during the build process, you can see "9.
+##### ⚠️ If you encounter problems during the build process, you can see "9.
 Common Errors"